Mobile Logo in White

-Single-cell sequencing is changing our understanding of fundamental biological processes such as development, immunity, pathology, and disease.
+Single-cell sequencing is changing our understanding of fundamental biological processes, including development, immunity, pathology, and disease.
 Single-cell analysis is now necessary for any research aimed at examining cell populations, their distinct genomic composition, and their responses to treatment.
-Thus, a better and more automated system is an urgent need for investigators at UTHSA.
+Thus, a more robust, automated system is an urgent need for investigators at UTHSA.

-10X Genomics Chromium platform, application-specific sequencing preparation kits, with GSF’s variety of Illumina platforms (NovaSeq and NextSeq), and their analysis software, provide users with the latest and most advanced high-throughput sequencing technology available for single-cell genomics with a fully integrated solution.
+10X Genomics Chromium platform, application-specific sequencing preparation kits, GSF’s variety of Illumina platforms (NovaSeq 6000 and NextSeq 2000), and their analysis software provide users with the latest, most advanced high-throughput single-cell genomics technology in a fully integrated solution.
 This new and promising technology enables the generation of excellent genomic data: (1) The Chromium Single Cell Gene Expression Solution provides a comprehensive, scalable solution for cell characterization and gene expression profiling of hundreds to tens of thousands of cells.
-The latest improvements allow you to detect even more unique transcripts per cell and with the addition of Feature Barcoding technology, you can get a more complete molecular readout cell by cell—identify cell-specific CRISPR-mediated perturbations or simultaneously measure gene and cell surface protein expression in the same cell, with virtually unlimited possibilities for the additional feature types.
+The latest improvements allow you to detect even more unique transcripts per cell, and with the addition of Feature Barcoding technology, you can get a more complete molecular readout cell by cell—identify cell-specific CRISPR-mediated perturbations or simultaneously measure gene and cell surface protein expression in the same cell, with virtually unlimited possibilities for the additional feature types.
 (2) The Chromium Single Cell Multiome ATAC and Gene Expression: Simultaneously profile gene expression and open chromatin from the same cell.
 (3) The Chromium Single-Cell Immune Profiling Solution is a comprehensive approach to simultaneously examining the cellular context of the adaptive immune response and immune repertoires of hundreds to tens of thousands of T and B cells in humans or mice on a cell-by-cell basis.

-• Single-cell RNA-seq: Provide 3’ digital gene expression by profiling 500 to 10,000 individual cells per sample
+• Single-cell RNA-seq: The V3 kit provides 3’ digital gene expression by profiling 500 to 10,000 individual cells per sample; the new V4 kit can profile up to 20,000 individual cells per sample, with a cell recovery rate of up to 80%.

 • Single-cell Multiome ATAC and Gene Expression: Simultaneously profile gene expression and open chromatin from the same cell